christophsax/seasonal/README.md

 ### Inspect tool

-the `inspect` function is a powerful tool for choosing a good seasonal adjustemt model.
+the `inspect` function is a powerful tool for choosing a good seasonal adjustment model.
 It uses the `manipulate` package and can only be used with the (free) [RStudio IDE][rstudio].
 The function uses a `ts` object as its first argument:

     inspect(x)